vmware-archive/kube-prod-runtime/docs/quickstart-aks.md

     --query nameServers -o tsv
   ```

-Please note, it can take a while for the DNS changes to propogate.
+Please note, it can take a while for the DNS changes to propagate.

 ### Step 4: Access logging and monitoring dashboards